daniel-rudrich/Py-Stream/README.md

 - executing keyboard key presses (e.g. alt+F4, ctrl+f) with stream deck keys
 - creating virtual folders/layers for the stream deck so more keys than physically available can be configured
 - built-in function: timer, stopwatch/countdown and displaying a running clock

+If you don't want to or can't use the GUI you can use the REST API.
+See the [docs](./docs/REST_API.md) for more information.

 -----------------------------------------------------------------------------
 ## Contributing